tweag/sparkle/spark/posts/hello-sparkle.md

 - **Spark API**: we only cover a ridiculously small fraction of the Spark API.
   Given enough interest we might want to cover more dataset operations as well as other Spark modules.
-- **Running Haskell functions**: right now, we can only `map` Haskell functions of type `CInt -> CInt`.
-Our approach here could be extended in two different ways:
+- **Running Haskell functions**: right now, we can barely use Haskell functions -- only for `filter` and only with predicates `String -> Bool`.
+  This is obviously not enough as we want to support a larger class of Haskell computations, for `map`, `filter`, `reduce` and friends.
+We are thinking of two approaches here:

   - Use the marshalling story from the "JNI bindings" bullet above to support any function that fits `(FromJObject a, ToJObject b) => a -> b`.
 This would